gwlanold/hello-world/file2.md

 # How to proceeds

-In order to deal with this problem, one needs to start removing all ideas can compromise the new project.
+In order to deal with this problem, one needs to start removing all ideas that can compromise the new project.